paweljakubas/j-data-analysis/chapters/inverted-table.md

 └───┘

    NB.
-Alternatively we can use more flexible functionality from j/analysis.ijs
+Alternatively we can use more flexible functionality from j/analysis.ijs NB. which is more flexible as it requires datetime value so whatever the format NB. we need only to parse it to the date time.
    {{ toDateTime toDayNo (,".>'-' strsplit y),0,0,0 }}"1 >(<(<0),(<0)){ }. week
 2022 6  6 0 0 0
 2022 6  7 0 0 0